Blog

 Step 7: Review and adjust your savings percentage

-Your budget should evolve with your life.
-If your income increases, your expenses change, or your financial priorities shift, your savings amount may need adjusting too.
+Your budget should evolve as your circumstances change.
+If your income increases, your expenses change, or your financial priorities shift, your savings amount may need adjusting.

-A practical approach is to review your pay yourself first plan every 3–6 months and ask:
+A practical approach is reviewing your plan every three to six months and asking:

 • Can I increase my savings rate slightly?